GraphBLAS/SuiteSparseSessions/Session6/README.md

 - Kernel name/suffix string (for user-defined operators/types)
 - `dlopen` handle (library pointer)
 - Function pointer to actual kernel
-- Prejit index (for prejit kernels)
+- PreJIT index (for PreJIT kernels)
 - Checked flag (for validation status)

 **Timestamp:** [00:30:00]

 ---

-### Prejit Kernel Handling [00:36:00 - 00:38:30]
+### PreJIT Kernel Handling [00:36:00 - 00:38:30]

 **Discussion:** Special handling for kernels baked into GraphBLAS at compile time.

-**Key Quote:** "A prejit kernel has been baked into GraphBLAS already.
+**Key Quote:** "A PreJIT kernel has been baked into GraphBLAS already.
 I don't have to compile or load, it's just sitting right there.
 But I check it with the query function to make sure it's valid."

 **Process:**
-1. Look up in prejit kernel table (configured by CMake)
+1. Look up in PreJIT kernel table (configured by CMake)
 2. Call query function to validate
 3. Check version, hash, operator strings, identity values
 4. If valid: use kernel